make-me/make-me/README.md

 ## Support

-At the moment, this only works on **OS X 10.8+** and ships with some binaries compiled for this platform.
-Yes, we know is not ideal and it will be fixed in a future release.
-In the meantime, we're Mountain Lion only.
+At the moment, this only works on **OS X 10.8+** and ships with a binary compiled for this platform.
+However, the binary relates to make-me's photo function, so some customization should enable other systems.

 [Homebrew](http://mxcl.github.com/homebrew/) is required for the bootstrap to run.
 If you don't have it, go get it.
 We'll still be here.